The Three Stooges Meet Hercules: Plot

 The Stooges find themselves embroiled in an unexpected journey through time when they assist their neighbor, Schuyler Davis, in constructing a time machine.
 Transported to Ithaca in ancient Greece during the reign of King Odius, the Stooges and their companions become entangled in a series of misadventures.
 Initially mistaken for gods due to their arrival coinciding with the imprisonment of Ulysses, they must navigate the amorous advances of the lecherous king while attempting to rectify the historical disruption they have caused.

-Following a daring escape and a perilous shipwreck, the group, armed with Curly Joe's soporific concoction, successfully vanquishes a Siamese Cyclops.
-Their exploits then take an unexpected turn as they showcase Schuyler's newly acquired strength, forged through laborious rowing in a galley, at a local gladiatorial arena.
-This remarkable feat propels Schuyler into the role of Hercules, culminating in encounters with the genuine Hercules and subsequent collaboration to rescue Diane Quigley, Schuyler's disaffected girlfriend, from Odius's clutches.
+Following an escape and a shipwreck, the group, armed with Curly Joe's soporific concoction, vanquishes a Siamese Cyclops.
+Their exploits then take a turn as they showcase Schuyler's newly acquired strength, forged through laborious rowing in a galley, at a local gladiatorial arena.
+This feat propels Schuyler into the role of Hercules, culminating in encounters with the genuine Hercules and subsequent collaboration to rescue Diane Quigley, Schuyler's disaffected girlfriend, from Odius's clutches.

 Their exploits culminate in a chariot chase and a strategic maneuver to restore the proper course of history by depositing King Odius in the Wild West.
 Upon their return to the present day, they find their employer, Dimsal, inexplicably trapped in a pillory.